Research and Results to find a better way of teaching Mathematics

 Projects: All projects have a start and an end.
 They are ONCE OFF activities.
 It is ESSENTIAL to define the OBJECTIVE of the project BEFORE starting: It MUST be defined in MEASURABLE OUTCOMES.

-Name of the project: SYFERFLUKS!
+Most projects concentrate on activities but are short of MEASURABLE OUTCOMES.Name of the project: SYFERFLUKS!
 Freely translated it means: Being diligent with numbers.

 Perhaps DILIGENT DIGITS is an appropriate translation.